Images show last moments of living German consul's husband | Rio de Janeiro

-Security camera footage obtained by TV Globo shows the last moments of Walter Henri Maximilien Biot alive.
-Walter was the husband of the German consul Uwe Herbert Hahn, who was denounced for the death of his companion and is on the run.
+Security camera footage obtained by TV Globo show the last moments of Walter Henri Maximilien Biot alive.
+Walter was the husband of the German consul Uwe Herbert Hahnwho was denounced for the death of his partner and is on the run (look above).

 Understand the case: German consul accused of killing her husband in Ipanema left Brazil